-Today I felt the need to tell this story of true and honest mom failure.
-It was a hot mess express and I don’t know why I ever attempt to do anything with grace and tact.
+Today, I felt the need to tell this story of true and honest mom failure.
+It was a literal hot mess and I don’t know why I ever attempt to do anything with grace and tact.

 So here’s the deal.
 Why is taking a baby somewhere in the rain a total f-ing shit show?
 As in, I would rather just stay home but unfortunately not wanting to get out in the rain is not an acceptable excuse to skip your child’s doctor’s appointment.

 Sidebar: Yesterday Henry told me and my husband he never wanted to go anywhere again.
 When we asked why, he simply said, “November”.
 I have never felt closer to my child than I did at that moment.

 Back to my taking my kid out in the rain ordeal.
 It doesn’t sound like it could possibly be that catastrophic, right?
 But it was.